folsen/anne-droid/readme.md

 A Dockerfile that is tested to work with Heroku can be found in the root of the project.

+Running `heroku docker:start` should compile the whole application and start it in a docker instance for testing. `heroku docker:release` should then push up the compiled slug to Heroku and "just work".

 Extending
 ---